John-Abbott-College/1P6-Notes/Markdown/06_input_output_string_conversions.md

-# 06: Input-Output & Conversions
+# 06: Console Input-Output & Conversions
 📑 In this lesson will:

 - Review information output with `Console.WriteLine()` and `Console.Write()`.